huggingface/candle/README.md

   = note: use the `cargo:rustc-link-lib` directive to specify the native libraries to link with Cargo (see https://doc.rust-lang.org/cargo/reference/build-scripts.html#cargorustc-link-libkindname)
 ```

-This is likely due to some missing linker flag that enable the mkl library.
+This is likely due to a missing linker flag that was needed to enable the mkl library.
 You
 can try adding the following at the top of your binary:
 ```
 extern crate intel_mkl_src;
 ```

-### How to know where an error comes from.
+### Tracking down errors

 You can set `RUST_BACKTRACE=1` to be provided with backtraces when a candle
 error is generated.